 Glutamine helps with low blood sugar, may help eliminate the strong desire for something sweet when opened on to the tongue, and is very healing for the digestive system

 - Pure Encapsulations L-Glutamine 500mg: L-glutamine (free-form) 500 mg, vitamin C (as ascorbyl palmitate) 5 mg.
 The capsules can be swallowed or the capsule can be opened on to the tongue

 - Designs for Health Glutamine Powder: This is a powdered glutamine that you can use right on your tongue or even mixed in water.
 The taste is quite pleasant.

 Supplements for low GABA (stiff and tense muscles, anxious, panic attacks, use sugar/wine to relax)

 GABA helps to raise GABA levels.
 I find GABA to be most effective when taken sublingually or opened on to the tongue.
 I find GABA to be more effective than pharmaGABA for most of my clients.
-I don’t ever use phenibut.
-Here are some GABA products that I like.
+I don’t ever use Phenibut (which the FDA recently removed from non-prescription use).
+Here are some GABA products that I like and use with clients.

 Source Naturals GABA Calm.
 This is a pleasant-tasting sublingual product that is my most popular and most effective form of GABA I use with my clients.

 Nutritional Fundamentals for Health GABA-T SAP: gamma-Aminobutyric acid (GABA) 300 mg, l-Theanine 150 mg.
 This is pleasant-tasting when opened on to the tongue and works very well when GABA Calm can’t be used.
 I find best results when it it used opened on to the tongue.

 ProThera 500mg GABA: GABA (gamma-aminobutyric acid) 500 mg.
 You will likely need to open this up and start with less than a full capsule during the day (a full capsule may be fine at night for some individuals)

 Designs for Health Stress Arrest: Niacin (niacinamide) 100 mg, Vitamin B6 (pyridoxine HCL) 10 mg, Pantothenic acid (d-calcium pantothenate) 100 mg, GABA 300 mg, Glycine 200 mg